When a flower doesn’t bloom, you fix the environment in which it grows, not the flower – Alexander Den Heijer

 Our voices must be heard.
 We need to make it harder for the government to ignore us, and easier for them to be held...

-🌿Customise ChatGPT to support your home education style
+How to customise ChatGPT for your home education style

 Home educating as a neurodivergent adult comes with its own challenges, and overthinking it spirals...